pieterdopheide/poker/README.md

 Inspired by a similar program written by Donne Martin (https://github.com/donnemartin/poker).

 ###### TODO:
-* Low ace straight
+* Implement code check for low ace straight
-* In the case that both hands have high card, use the highest card to determine the winner
+* In the case that both hands have high card, use the highest card between the hands to determine the winner
+* Use borrowing for the following:
+  * in main.rs when calling draw_hand method
+  * in hand_ranker.rs for sort_cards_desc